Matlab in Biopsychology and Neuroscience

 Note: The course will run for the first half of the semester (see Dates).
 The course will be followed-up by an associated practical course in Psychophysics (see below).

 - Anyone who wants to get a beginners introduction to Matlab.

-- No prior computer programming experience is expected or needed.
+- No prior computer programming experience is needed.
 Basic skills in statistics, math and data handling are helpful.

 After this Matlab course, in the second half of the semester, we will offer an associated course at the DPZ, in which you will be able to apply and intensify the learned skills.
 The course on Psychophysics by Prof. Stefan Treue will provide you with an opportunity to gather hands on experience in handling and analyzing data that you collected in your own experiments.